-Team Members Needed to Participate in Special Education Decision-Making TEAM MEMBER QUALIFICATIONS RED MEEGS IEP Parent s or Adult Student (if Rights Have Transferred).
-A Required Required Required "paren nt" includes: Review Attendance Attendance and and and • Biological or adoptive parent(s).
-Signature Signature Signature • Judicially decreed guardian (does not include state agency personnel if the student is a ward of the state). • Surrogate parent appointed by the LEA. • Person acting in place of a parent (grandparent, stepparent, or other relative with whom the student lives, persons who are legally responsible for student's welfare). • Foster parent only when natural parent's authority to make educational decisions for their child has been suspended/terminated by law) who has
+Team Members Needed to Participate in Special Ed ucation De ecision-Makin g TEAM MEMBER QUALIFICATIONS RED MEEGS IEP s or Adult Student (if Rights Have Transferred).
+A It" includes: Biological or adoptive parent(s).
+Required Review and Signature Attendance and Required Attendance and Signature • Judicially decreed guardian (does not include state agency personnel if the student is a ward of the state). • Surrogate parent appointed by the LEA. • Person acting in place of a parent (grandparent, stepparent, or other relative with whom the student lives, persons who are legally responsible for student's welfare). • Foster parent only when natural parent's authority to make educational decisions for their child has been suspended/terminated by law) who has

 Team Members Needed to Participate in Special Education Decision-Making TEAM MEMBER QUALIFICATIONS RED MEEGS IEP no interest (i.e., financial) that would conflict with the interests of the student. • If more than one biological or adoptive parent meets the definition of parent, the biological or adoptive parent may serve as the parent in the IEP process unless a judicial decree identifies a single person to make educational decisions for the student. • Adult student: student with a disability who is 18 years of age or older whose special education rights have transferred under the Individuals with Disabilities Education Act (IDEA).
 (The parent may attend the IEP meeting at the invitation of the adult student or the LEA.
 The LEA must notify the adult student prior to the meeting). • Special circumstances must be considered for children in foster care (See Chapter 9, Section 2 for definition of a parent and Chapter 8, Part 3, Section 2 for more information about foster parent).
-Student As As As • Included as a member of the IEP team beginning with the first IEP that includes a transition plan.
+Studer As As As • Included as a member of the IEP team beginning with the first IEP that includes a transition plan.
 Indicated Indicated Indicated • The student must be invited upon turning 14 years of age or during the 8th grade year, whichever comes first.
-This will ensure that transition services are in effect before the beginning of the student's ninthgrade year or on or before the student's 15th birthday.
+This will ensure that transition services are in effect before the beginning of the student's ninth- grade year or on or before the student's 15 th birthday.
 If the student does not attend, the team must take steps to ensure that the student's preferences and interests are considered. • Has knowledge and insight of self-interests and motivations to assist in IEP development. • Provides input regarding postsecondary goals and transition services needed to assist in reaching those goals.